MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 Data volume continues to grow exponentially, as businesses advance their digital transformation journey and bring data together across their organization.
 Modern business applications need to support new business scenarios, manage new data types, and help organizations with the increasing complexity of compliance mandates.
 To support the growing needs of today's organizations, data storage solutions need to evolve continuously and provide the right solution to support expanding business needs.

+We're rolling out this feature now so check back if your user experience varies from the following content.

 > [!NOTE]
 > For licensing information, see the [Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/p/?linkid=2085130).
 >
-> Common Data Service storage capacity isn't available for Microsoft Dynamics 365 US Government – Government Community Cloud (GCC), GCC High, Department of Defense<!--Edit okay?
-This implies that there's such a thing as "Dynamics 365 US Government - Department of Defense," which I don't actually think is true.
-I'm not sure how to work in this reference to the DOD.-->, or Dynamics 365 online services operated by 21Vianet (operated and transacted by a local operator, Shanghai Blue Cloud Technology Co., Ltd, a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd., located in China)<!--Edit okay?
-Wording was recommended by the Release Plans team because it's so rare that we call out a third party this way.-->.
+> Common Data Service storage capacity isn't available for Microsoft Dynamics 365 US Government – Government Community Cloud (GCC), GCC High, Department of Defense, or Dynamics 365 online services operated by 21Vianet (operated and transacted by a local operator, Shanghai Blue Cloud Technology Co., Ltd, a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd., located in China).

 ## Licenses for the new storage model